netdata/netdata/packaging/docker/README.md

 into a container hangs and consumes 100% of the CPU core.
 The issue is not Netdata specific.
 When setting the `nofile` ulimit, the task performs normally.

-Add the following to the `/etc/docker/daemon.json` file and restart `docker.service`:
+To fix the issue, add the following to the `/etc/docker/daemon.json` file and restart `docker.service`:

 ```json
 {